Dr. Tran

 Justin Dhindsa, Graduate Student

-Justin is currently a 1st-year graduate student in the Genetics & Genomics program and 3rd year student in the MSTP.
+Justin is currently a 2nd-year graduate student in the Genetics & Genomics program and 4th year in the MSTP.
 He received his B.S. in Biology from Duke University in 2021.

-He is interested in applying computational methods to understanding RGC development and regeneration.
+He is interested in applying single-cell genomics to understanding the genetics of RGC development and optic neuropathy.

 Justin likes to run, rockclimb, go to the gym, and cook.